inventhouse/allgit/allgit.md

 - good arsenal of scripts for common git tasks (_not_ built-in though)

 ### Non-goals
-- not a "front-end", doesn't replace git nor git commands
+- not a "front-end", doesn't replace git nor git commands; sorry, I don't know how to fix git (yet)
 - not a generalized command-runner, git-focused
 - no "smarts" about the commands it runs
   - but not *too* dogmatic either: optional 'git', magic fetch, branch, and checkout options, ...
-- alas, adds yet another set of hacks onto the steaming pile that is git; sorry, I don't know how to fix git (yet)
+- alas, adds yet another set of hacks onto git
+- not supporting old versions of Python

 To Do
 -----
-- DONE: handle bare repos from the start
-  - PUNT: some git commands don't work on bare, do we need to handle those differently? - no, no "special knowledge" of git commands
-  - Need a flag for "only bare"?

 - add bold to some of allgit output (like repo names)
-- PUNT: see if we can pass through git colors -- they come through inherited fds
-- NO: 'parsable' output option? -- no control over underlying command output
+  - check terminal type / capabilities?  just interactive vs. not?  cross-platform compatibility?

+- clone
+  - make script
+    - script should handle not cloning repos that already exist
+    - clone script should re-create heirarchies
+    - standalone - script shouldn't depend on allgit or other things
+  - auto-find github/gitlab repos for a given org/user/whatever?
+    - list?
+    - matching?
+    - exclude?

 - branch workflow
   - easy create, rebase, squash, push, fix, rebase, squash, push, eventually delete